 I will illustrate it with the help of those lovely camel pictures during sunny (lead picture) and cloudy (picture below) weather.
-Hard light has all the beams coming from the same angle so anything on the skin would cast sharp dark shadow.
+Hard light has all the beams coming from the same angle so anything on the skin would cast a sharp dark shadow.
 The shadow will only disappear if the light comes directly from above, but if it’s from above for one part of the picture, it will be from an angle for all other parts.

-That’s why the defects on the skin (especially if they are same color as the skin too) are less seen when you use soft natural or studio light.
+That’s why the defects on the skin (especially if they are the same color as the skin too) are less seen when you use soft natural or studio light.

 Was this helpful?